 - Pay.
 You will be asked to pay the application fees to the cashier.
 Best to give the exact amount to avoid any unnecessary delays.

 - Photo.
-For minors below 8 years old, it is advised that you provide assistance to the officer during taking the passport photo.
+For minors below 8 years old, it is advised that parents or legal guardians provide assistance to the officer during taking the passport photo.
 The minor will be profiled and registered to the DFA database.

 - Wait.
 By this time, you will be provided a receipt to claim your passport after a couple of days.

 - Send.
 You can now ask the DFA office to mail your passport to your home address.
-You will need to provide your address and pay for the courier fee (LBC).
+To do that, ask for the DFA mail service and pay for the courier fee (LBC).